Co-Evolving Latent Action World Models

 \subsection{Evaluation Setup}

-For the linear probing task and all the video prediction tasks, we train the prober head or the world model on the training split of the given dataset mixture and validate on the valid split.
-For example, for linear probing on an out-of-distribution LIBERO dataset, in fact the LAM was previously trained on the whole training data, and the prober head is now trained on the training split of the unseen LIBERO dataset.
+In \cref{subsec: main results}, we train the LAM and the world model on the training split of the whole dataset mixture (including OXE, EgoCentric and AgiBot as in \cref{app:dataset}) and validate on the valid split of each dataset category.
+For example, for linear probing experiment on an out-of-distribution LIBERO dataset, we use the LAM trained on the aforementioned data mixture and train a prober head on the training split of the LIBERO dataset.
 Then, we test the performance of the LAM and the prober by probing the loss on the valid split of the LIBERO dataset and record the results.
 For all the probing tasks, we train the prober head for 1K steps with a batch size 512, and validate on 20K test samples.
-For all video prediction tasks, we evaluate on a fixed test dataset for each data mixture, consisting of 240 video clips on each gpu, and the performance is averaged.
+For all video prediction tasks, we evaluate on a fixed valid dataset for each dataset category, consisting of 240 video clips on each gpu, and the performance is averaged.